 Sending email from within an application is easy given the SMTP services available.
 But any emails that are sent almost always require some element of pre-processing and coordination.
 If this processing is done serially, it can take a long time to deliver an even modest number of emails.

 A common pattern, for example, is to send a nightly report to customers.
-Say you have 1M customers.
+Imagine you have 1M customers.
 Generating this report might access your database, make use of 3-4 different APIs, and then finish by sending an email using SendGrid, Mailgun, and Mandrill.
 If each customer took 10 seconds to process, serial execution would take 115 days to send this report.
 Obviously, not something that can be done without some element of scaling.
 Enter IronWorker.

-One approach to addressing this need for throughput is have a single “master” task that orchestrates the amount of work to perform and then kicks off a number of “slave” workers that each take a slice of the work.
+One approach to addressing this need for throughput is to have a single “master” task in your worker system that orchestrates the amount of work to perform and then kicks off a number of “slave” workers that each take a slice of the work.
 By taking advantage of concurrent running processes on a large scale, you can bring the runtime down from hours to minutes.
 Here’s a blog post on the base approach as well another blog post with more details on using Iron.io with SendGrid to do some powerful things around sending emails.

 The scheduling capability within IronWorker is simple to use and offers greater reliability than CRON jobs.
 You can incorporate all of the processing within the scheduled task or you can have this task kick off other workers (a more common use).
-All of the processing in this article can be done as a result of a direct user events or they can be triggered on a particular schedule.
+All of the processing in this article can be done as a result of direct user events or they can be triggered on a particular schedule.
 Using IronWorker, you can eliminate the need to monitor or manage your own scheduling infrastructure.